BioDecode Usage Guide

 Can I run BioDecode on multiple computers?

 Yes.
-Your license key works on any of your personal machines.
-Simply install BioDecode and enter your key.
+Your license key works across your personal machines.

 Where can I get help?